MikailSrmt/travelproject/Workflow.md

 ## First Day

 * Landing page
 * Add places page that list all places the couple went

 #### Each place has:

 * Name
 * Image

 ## Second Day

 #### Layout and Basic Styling

 * Create our header and footer partials
 * Add in Bootstrap

 ## Third Day

 * Setup new places POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

 ## Fourth Day

 * Add a better header/title
 * Make campgrounds display in a grid

 ## Fifth Day

 * Add a navbar to all templates
 * Style the new add place form

+## Sixth Day